 Immediate family members of current Texell CU members are also welcome to apply.

 Opening a Member Savings account with a $10 minimum deposit establishes a Texell CU membership.

 Credit Union Overview

-Texell Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 4.03% (excellent) based on September 30, 2014 data.
-In the past year, Texell Credit Union has increased its total deposits by $6.38, an excellent annual growth rate of 3.25%.
-Please refer to our financial overview of Texell Credit Union for more details.
+Texell Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 6.22% (excellent) based on June 30, 2020 data.
+In the past year, Texell CU has increased its total non-brokered deposits by $54.54 million, an excellent annual growth rate of 16.09%.
+Please refer to our financial overview of Texell Credit Union (NCUA Charter # 68608) for more details.

-Texell Credit Union (NCUA Certificate # 68608) was founded in 1948 to serve the employees of the Temple Post Office, the Temple Veterans Administration Center, and the Temple Soil Conservation Service.
+Texell Credit Union was founded in 1948 to serve the employees of the Temple Post Office, the Temple Veterans Administration Center, and the Temple Soil Conservation Service.
 Membership was expanded in 1983 to include the Temple Public School Teachers and the City of Temple, necessitating a new name: Temple Area Federal Credit Union.
 In 2002, following another membership expansion to include all of Bell County, the name was changed to Texell Credit Union.
-Today, Texell Credit Union has over 33,100 members and assets in excess of $234 Million.
+Currently the 57th largest credit union headquartered in Texas, Texell Credit Union has nearly 42,000 members and assets in excess of $449 million.

-When compared to other similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit, and are available to Texas residents, Texell Credit Union's 60-month CD fares well:
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit, and are available to all Texas residents, Texell Credit Union's 18-month CD’s APY currently ranks first.

-To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD rates table.
+To search for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.